impulsive-sudor/TF-Import-AWS-Route53-Zone-and-Records/README.md

     }
     ```

-4. Run the following command to output your current infrastructure into terraform code.
+4. Run the following command to initialize the directory.

     ```zsh
+    terraform init
+    ```

+5. Run the following command to output your current infrastructure into terraform code.

+    ```zsh
     terraform plan -generate-config-out=generated.tf
     ```

-5. You should now see a *generated.tf* file in your current directory.
+6. You should now see a *generated.tf* file in your current directory.
 If you do, congrats!
 You have successfully imported your Terraform infrastructure using Terraform import.